anshmehta7x/adobe-hack/round1a/README.md

 ## Approach

-This solution uses a machine learning approach to extract structured outlines from PDF documents.
+Our solution uses an ML approach to extract structured outlines from PDF documents.
 The system combines text extraction, feature engineering, and classification to identify document titles and hierarchical headings (H1, H2, H3).

 ### Key Components